h2oai/h2o-3/h2o-docs/src/product/blog-releases.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~
 .. image:: /images/blog/rel-3_42.png

 Our new major releases of H2O are packed with new features and fixes!
-Some of the major highlights of these releases are the new Decision Tree algorithm, the added ability to grid over Infogram, an upgrade to the version of XGBoost and an improvement to its speed, the completion of the maximum likelihood dispersion parameter and its expansion to the Negative Binomial family, and many more exciting features!
+Some of the major highlights of these releases are the new Decision Tree algorithm, the added ability to grid over Infogram, an upgrade to the version of XGBoost and an improvement to its speed, the completion of the maximum likelihood dispersion parameter and its expansion to the Negative Binomial and the Tweedie families, and many more exciting features!

-Decision Tree
+Decision Tree (Yuliia Syzon)
-'''''''''''''
+''''''''''''''''''''''''''''

 We implemented the new `Decision Tree algorithm <https://docs.h2o.ai/h2o/latest-stable/h2o-docs/data-science/decision-tree.html>`__ which is a powerful tool for classification and regression tasks.
 The Decision Tree algorithm creates a tree structure in which each internal node represents a test on one attribute.
-Each branch emerging from a node represents an outcome of the test, and each lead node represents a class label or a predicted value.
+Each branch emerging from a node represents an outcome of the test, and each leaf node represents a class label or a predicted value.
 The Decision Tree algorithm follows a recursive process to build the tree structure.
 This implementation currently only supports numeric features and a binary target variable.

 Binning for Tree Building
 ^^^^^^^^^^^^^^^^^^^^^^^^^